 The case concerns whether key elements of Apple’s operating system are original enough for copyright protection.
-The decision turns out to be a major blow against Apple — and the start of Cupertino’s 1990s decline.
+The decision turns out to be a major blow against Apple — and the start of the company’s 1990s decline.

-June 13, 2013: Eddy Cue takes the witness stand to defend Cupertino’s business strategy in the Department of Justice’s antitrust case against Apple regarding e-book pricing in the iBooks Store.
+June 13, 2013: Eddy Cue takes the stand to defend Apple’s business strategy in an antitrust case against Cupertino regarding e-book pricing.

-Cue, Apple’s senior vice president of internet software and services, is the Apple exec in charge of the iBooks initiative.
-His testimony proves vital to a case in which potential damages climb well into the nine figures.
+Cue, Apple’s senior vice president of internet software and services, is the Apple exec in charge of the iBooks Store initiative.
+His testimony proves vital to a case brought by the Department of Justice, in which potential damages climb well into the nine figures.